 The difference between a building that lasts for decades and one that wears out early depends on basic quality checks done during the initial stages of construction.
 This is where Brick & Bolt stands out, as it carries out careful material testing, including checking the quality of aggregates, in every project from the very beginning.

-What sieve is used in the Los Angeles abrasion test?
+- What is the Los Angeles abrasion test?